 The online educational program is divided into four modules that, in total, will take 2-3 hours to complete.
 The topics covered in each module include:

-Click HERE to access the ADRD Modules.
+Access the ADRD Modules.
 Further instructions on completing the course will be listed on the home page of the modules.
-Thank you for taking the time to learn more about Alzheimer's Disease and Related Dementias!

 The Age-Friendly Care Training consists of three courses: 1) Geriatric Core Competencies; 2) Communication, Care Transitions and End-of-Life Conversations; and 3) Fundamentals of QAPI.